-Research in the Department of Molecular Neurobiology focuses on the molecular mechanisms of nerve cell development and synapse formation and function in the vertebrate central nervous system.
-We combine biochemical, morphological, mouse genetic, behavioral, and physiological methods to elucidate the molecular basis of nerve cell differentiation, synapse formation, transmitter release processes, and postsynaptic transmitter sensing.
-Our work in the field of nerve cell development focuses on the role of protein ubiquination and SUMOylation in cell polarity formation, cell migration, and neuritogenesis.
-The synaptogenesis research in our group concentrates on synaptic cell adhesion proteins, their role in synapse formation and function, and their dysfunction in neuropsychiatric diseases.
-Studies on the molecular mechanisms of neurotransmitter release focus on components of the presynaptic active zone and their regulatory function in synaptic vesicle fusion.
+Our research focuses on the molecular mechanisms of nerve cell development and synapse formation and function in the vertebrate central nervous system.
+To this end, we combine biochemical, morphological, mouse genetic, physiological, and behavioral methods to elucidate the molecular basis of nerve cell differentiation, synapse formation, transmitter release, and postsynaptic transmitter sensing.
+In selected cases, we explore the dysfunction of corresponding biological processes in neuropsychiatric diseases.
+Our work in the field of nerve cell development focuses on the role of SUMOylation in cell polarity formation, cell migration, and neuritogenesis, our synaptogenesis research concentrates on synaptic cell adhesion proteins and their role in synapse formation and function, and our studies on the molecular mechanisms of neurotransmitter release focus on components of the presynaptic active zone and their regulatory function in synaptic vesicle fusion.